 “In the evening of life, we will be judged on love alone.”

-Christmas is a time to give — gifts, time and love.
-And giving remains the best antidote to depression.
+Christmas is a time to give — gifts, time, and love.
+And giving remains a great antidote to depression.